 Say no to ham

 If you're serving ham this Christmas season, be sure to keep the meat away from your pets.
-Ham is high in fat and has a very high salt content — which can make dogs and cats sick.
+Ham is high in fat and has a very high salt content, which can make both dogs and sick.
 Salt is used as a preservative in most hams and this can also be toxic to pets.
 For them, consuming ham can lead to excessive thirst, vomiting, and diarrhea.
 In the most extreme cases, too much salt can also lead to kidney damage, seizures, or death.

 Say no to gravy